freemanjackal/tasks/README.md

 In order to save time it was created a seeder to populate the task table of the database, execute this command
 	- php artisan db:seed --class=TaskTableSeeder

-Finally execute to run php development server:
+Finally to run php development server:
 	- php artisan serve

-	It may be be configured and Nginx or apache server.
+	It may be be configured Nginx or apache server.
 ## Aditional features, not implemented
 To get projects to which assign the tasks can be done through a one-to-many relationship between projects and tasks.
 In the case that a task could belong to many projects would be a many-to-many relationship.